All abducted Nigerian schoolgirls freed by kidnappers

 In 2014, Boko Haram abducted more than 270 schoolgirls from the northeastern town of Chibok, in Nigeria’s most high profile school kidnapping.
 Around 100 of them remain missing.

-Reporting by Afolabi Sotunde in Gusaur and Alexis Akwagyiram in Lagos; additional reporting by Ardo Hazzad in Bauchi; writing by Alexis Akwagyiram and Raju Gopalakrishnan; editing by Richard Pullin & Simon Cameron-Moore
+Reporting by Afolabi Sotunde in Gusaur and Alexis Akwagyiram in Lagos; additional reporting by Ardo Hazzad in Bauchi; writing by Alexis Akwagyiram, Raju Gopalakrishnan and Giles Elgood; editing by Richard Pullin, Simon Cameron-Moore and Philippa Fletcher

 Our Standards: The Thomson Reuters Trust Principles.